 Making nature mandalas is educational for many reasons.
 Crafting mandalas with nature’s many varied treasures allows children and adults of all ages to connect with nature’s seasonal cycles, the natural rhythms of life, and so much more.

-Nature mandala crafts can help children explore basic math, science, and engineering concepts.
+Nature mandala crafts can help children explore basic concepts in math, science, and engineering.
 This makes crafting mandalas of all kinds a fantastic STEAM project for kids (and adults).
 The natural geometric shapes of mandalas incorporate elements of science and math as children work on engineering them into beautiful pieces of artwork.

-Making mandalas also delivers the opportunity to invite children of all ages to learn more about seasonal changes and the biome or region where they live or those they travel to and visit.
-In other words, crafting nature mandalas made with items collected outdoors can help toddlers, preschoolers, kindergarteners, kids, and teens learn more about nature, the natural landscape they inhabit and how it changes throughout the year, and the natural items that are available in different parts of the world.
+Making mandalas also offers an opportunity to invite children of all ages to learn more about seasonal changes and the biome or region where they live, or those they travel to and visit.
+In other words, crafting nature mandalas with items collected outdoors can help toddlers, preschoolers, kindergarteners, kids, and teens learn more about nature, the natural landscape they inhabit and how it changes throughout the year, and the natural items available in different parts of the world.

 For example, a mandala craft made with natural materials on the beach in Hawaii will likely differ significantly from one made on the shore of the Mississippi, in the wilds of Africa, in New York City, or in the woods of England.
-The same is true of Nature Sensory Bottles.
+The same applies to Nature Sensory Bottles.

 Crafting nature mandalas each season is also a fun way for kids to learn about the rhythmic seasonal changes that occur during the “Wheel of the Year” as one season changes to the next.
 Because the natural items available each season change.